AbdurRehman1129/safeum-automation/README.md

 ---

 #### **Contributing**
-Feel free to submit issues or pull requests to enhance the script further.
+Feel free to submit issues or pull requests to enhance the scripts further.
 Contributions are welcome!

 ---